Lottery System 2/31: A Probability Study

 CHAP 1

-There are 961 possible two-number combinations that can be formed from 1 – 31 if order matters, which means AB is not the same as BA.
+If order matters, there are 961 possible two-number combinations that can be formed from 1 – 31.
+In Statistics, if order matters, it means that combination AB is not the same as combination BA.
 If order does not matter, which means AB is the same as BA, there are only 496 possible combinations.
-If you play your numbers in any order, your chance of winning is 1:496 or 0.202% probability.
-If you play your numbers in exact order, your chance of winning is 1:961, or 0.104% probability.
-Playing your numbers in any order gives you better chances of winning.

 Statistical analyses of the data are based on draw results from the EZ2 lottery system.
-The data covers results from July 2004 up to a certain date as stated.
+The data covers results from July 2004 up to certain dates depending on the period covered.
 Some analyses cover a period of one year, while others cover multiple years.

 Initially, the studies covered draw results from July 5, 2004 to August 24, 2008.
 This is the period when drawings of EZ2 were done only once a day.
 It covers 1492 results.